[Super beginner's guide in 3 minutes] Done! Creating and deleting directories

 mkdir command

-" mkdir " is a command to create a directory.
+"mkdir" is a command used to create directories.

 First, let's try creating a directory without any options.